 Our transfer application process is specifically for students who wish to transfer to the JD program after completing one year of legal coursework in a JD program at an ABA-accredited U.S. institution.
 International applicants who have completed LL.M. degree coursework would apply to our JD program as an incoming first-year student.

 LL.M.-degree-holding applicants may apply, to the JD program, as new applicants.

 Note: Requests for advance standing are granted in incredibly rare circumstances and on a case-by-case basis.
 Admitted students who have completed prior legal coursework, in an LL.M. program, may submit a petition, to the Office of the Registrar, to transfer previously completed credits.
 Advance standing requests are not considered during the application process.

-The LSAT is required of all JD program applicants, due to ABA regulations, and the requirement cannot, on any basis, be waived.
-Please visit our application process webpage for a detailed list of admission requirements.
+No. The LSAT is required of all JD program applicants, due to ABA regulations, and the requirement cannot, on any basis, be waived.

 Yes.
 International students are eligible for two types of financial aid: need-based institutional grants/scholarships and the Yale Graduate and Professional International Loan (YGPI).
 Eligibility for institutional scholarships is determined by the information that admitted students provide on the Financial Aid Application & Scholarship Tool (FAAST).
 Please visit the Financial Aid website for more information about this.

 No. There is not any tuition differentiation for domestic and international students.
 Tuition rates are the same, for all students, regardless of citizenship.
 Please visit the Financial Aid website for information regarding tuition and cost of attendance.